DataDog/chef-datadog/README.md

 ### Handler

-The [dd-handler recipe][11] installs the [chef-handler-datadog][12] gem and invokes the handler at the end of a Chef run to report the details to the newsfeed.
+The [dd-handler recipe][11] installs the [chef-handler-datadog][12] gem and invokes the handler at the end of a Chef run to report the details to the news feed.

 ### DogStatsD

 To install a language-specific library that interacts with DogStatsD:

 - Ruby: [dogstatsd-ruby recipe][13]
 - Python: Add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the resource below.
-For more details, refer to the [poise-python repository][14].
+For more details, see the [poise-python repository][14].
     ```ruby
     python_package 'dogstatsd-python' # assumes python and pip are installed
     ```